Bike tested: 2011 Royal Enfield Classic 500

 Along with Vepro of UK and Engines Engineering of Italy the Royal Enfield Engineers have designed a marvellous chassis.
 It has got the perfect weight distribution and doesn’t feel heavy at all even when you are putting the bike on and off the main-stand.
 Also, when you corner (not like a MotoGP cornering), the bike is planted on to the road with firm solidity.
 The bike has a kerb weight of 190 kg and somewhat helps this but at no point feels sluggish or unresponsive.
 The brakes, 280 mm front disc and a 153 mm drum brake at the rear give you enough stopping power.
 Enfield Engineers, can we have a disc at the back too??

 Instrument Cluster – The instrument cluster is nothing much to be talked about.
 No snazzy design or digital revolution here.
 It’s plain, simple and precise.
 The speedometer located at the top which comes to your view first occupies most of the area.
-Below that on the left is the ignition key and on the right is the fuel level indicator and engine malfunction light.
+Below that on the left is the ignition key and on the right is the amp meter and engine malfunction light.
 The speedo also houses the indicator signals, neutral gear indicator and the high beam light indicator.

 Conclusion – Finally, just for 1.51 lakh, you get so much of good stuff!!!
 You get a piece of the technology and exquisite design of one of the iconic motorcycles on Indian soil and loads of nostalgia with it.
 It makes you feel like you have conquered a milestone of your life and you can proudly boast about it for the rest of your life.
 With more and more stringent norms and consumer demands, it has incorporated many new electronic technologies but that has not changed the very heart and soul with which each bike rolls out from the Tiruvottiyur plant near Chennai.